 Douglas is a medium-sized city located in the state of Arizona.
 With a population of 15,589 people and six constituent neighborhoods, Douglas is the 40th largest community in Arizona.

 One of the benefits of Douglas is that there is very little traffic.
 The average commute to work is 18.87 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 In Douglas, just 12.06% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

-The per capita income in Douglas in 2010 was $14,184, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
-This equates to an annual income of $56,736 for a family of four.
-Douglas also has one of the higher rates of people living in poverty in the nation, with 32.04% of its population below the federal poverty line.
+The per capita income in Douglas in 2018 was $18,702, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
+This equates to an annual income of $74,808 for a family of four.
+However, Douglas contains both very wealthy and poor people as well.

 Douglas is an extremely ethnically-diverse city.
 The people who call Douglas home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Douglas, accounting for 66.34% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Douglas, accounting for 82.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Douglas residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Douglas include Irish, English, Italian, and Polish.
+Important ancestries of people in Douglas include German, Irish, Italian, English, and French.

 The most common language spoken in Douglas is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Native American languages.